S-A-L-M/Healthy.exe/README.md

 ![Texto alternativo](https://www.vanguardia.com/binrepository/716x477/0c0/0d0/none/12204/QAVY/que-son-los-keyloggers-aprenda-como-evitar-que-roben-su-informacion_8583864_20230803165044.jpg)

-This repository is an overview of what you need to learn penetration testing and a collection of hacking tools, resources and references to practice ethical hacking.
+This repository is an overview of what you need to learn KeyLogger testing and a collection of hacking tools, resources and references to practice ethical hacking.
 Most of the tools are UNIX compatible, free and open source.

 ## Status

-**This project has been archived**.
-Content might be outdated.
-Me and some friends are working on a brand new project that will take place here and replace the whole repository.
-The goal will remain the same: provide resources about professional information security for newcomers, with complete focus on training, certifications and job requirements.
-We don't expect this to come out before Q1 2023.
+**Constant development** The KeyLogger program is in a state of continuous development.
+I diligently develop work to improve and expand their capabilities.
+This includes implementing new features, optimizing their performance, and fixing potential bugs or security vulnerabilities.
+We are committed to providing our users with a reliable and efficient tool for their keylogging and monitoring needs, and that means a constant commitment to improvement and innovation.
+Stay tuned for regular updates we release to ensure you have access to the latest version of the program with the best features and security..

 ----